veritrans/veritrans-android/documentation.md

      veritransSDK.paymentUsingCard(activity, cardTransfer, transactionCallback);

-In above code we have to supply ** _CardTransfer_ ** class object, and implemented interface TransactionCallback which have functions onSuccess and onFailure.
+In above code we have to supply ** _CardTransfer_ ** class object, and implement the interface TransactionCallback which have functions onSuccess and onFailure.

     @Override
     public void onSuccess(TransactionResponse cardPaymentResponse) {